AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-5-labs/README.md

 Back on the Rancher UI at https://LABCLUSTERNAME:12443/g/clusters, you will see that the RKE cluster is now failing health checks.

-Click the elipses on the right next to the `rke-cluster` and selecte `Delete`.
+Click the elipses on the right next to the `rke-cluster` and select `Delete`.

 ____

-### Congrats!
+#### Congrats!
 You have completed the Rancher Fundamentals Section 5 labs.
 You may now proceed with the rest of the course.